 This Plan could require travel routes for every heavy haulage truck movement to be logged with the information used to calculate the precise cost of the road pavement damage and commensurate reconstruction needs attributable to those movements.
-For accuracy this would need to be accompanied by a requirement that each development had a weighbridge to determine the weight of each loaded truck.
+For accuracy this would need to be accompanied by a requirement that each development has a weighbridge to determine the weight of each loaded truck, and keeping of travel logs to document each travel route.

 This is considered an unnecessarily onerous approach to calculating a reasonable contribution that should be reimbursed to Council to fund pavement rehabilitation works.

 A more reasonable approach is to estimate the likely cost of pavement consumption caused by a typical heavy haulage vehicle (per tonne per kilometre), and multiplying this cost with an assumed average trip length of a tonne of hauled material.
+The average trip length is also been assumed based upon the scale of the development.

+2.8.
 Cost of Road Reconstruction as a result of the expected development

 Schedule 1 contains typical costs associated with pavement damage caused by a typical truck used to transport material on the road network.
-It assumes the design traffic of a section of sealed road is 1×10^6 Equivalent Standard Axles (ESA) and the replacement value of a kilometre of road being \$495,000.
+It assumes the design traffic of a section of sealed road is 1 x 106 Equivalent Standard Axles (ESA) and the replacement value of a kilometre of road being \$1,000,000.

-For mines and extractive industries the typical cost per tonne of material transported is \$0.072 per km, see Schedule 3.
+For mines and extractive industries, the typical cost per tonne of material transported is \$0.233 per km, see Schedule 3.